mejmo/appletraus/README.md

 and as of september 2015 Google Chrome is opting out NPAPI support (no Java applet support) and other browsers are following this trend, we needed to replace it with very quick solution.

+## Usage

+1. Include `AppletRaus.js` in your HTML page where applet was previously loaded
+2. Instantiate the `AppletRaus` object with

 ## How it works?

 * AppletRaus instantiated with JNLP client application which represents the applet container.